Allergy & Sinus Comprehensive Care Program

 Allergies and sinus-related problems (sinusitis, sinus infections) can produce very similar symptoms.
 Both conditions are associated with nasal congestion, post nasal drip, sinus pain and pressure, headaches, sleep difficulties, and other issues.
 In some cases, allergies can exacerbate sinusitis.

 When patients have both allergies and chronic sinusitis, these conditions can impact each other adversely affecting their quality of life.
 The Allergy & Sinus Comprehensive Care Program at Penn Medicine Becker ENT & Allergy in Philadelphia, PA, was created to serve adults and children with nasal, sinus and allergy problems by providing comprehensive, interdisciplinary care in a professional and caring environment.
-As a collaborative effort between our board-certified allergists and ENT physicians, our goal is to provide individualized, evidence-based medical care in order to create an effective, tailored management program for each patient’s individual allergy and sinus-related issues.
+As a collaborative effort between our board-certified allergist philadelphia specialists and ENT physicians, our goal is to provide individualized, evidence-based medical care in order to create an effective, tailored management program for each patient’s individual allergy and sinus-related issues.

 - Common signs and symptoms of allergies and sinusitis